Linux Active Directory

 export KRB5CCNAME=/tmp/krb5cc_1569901115

-You may use the ticket using Pass The Ticket techniques
+You may use this ticket using Pass The Ticket techniques

 CCACHE ticket reuse from keyring